Doula: Full-spectrum

+Pregnancy Loss Doulas

+Pregnancy loss doulas are people who specialize in cases of miscarriage and stillbirth.
+They can be associated with and trained as abortion doulas, "death doulas" or full spectrum doulas who continue with a client from the prenatal period.
+Miscarriage and still birth doulas provide grief support for families.

 Abortion

 Abortion doulas provide care before, during, and after an abortion, with support varying by person and their informational, emotional, physical, and practical needs.
-Doulas work in a variety of situations, including community collectives and as solo practitioners and provide abortion support as a service in their full-spectrum practice.
+Doulas work in a variety of situations, including community collectives and as solo practitioners, and provide abortion support as a service in their full-spectrum practice.
 There are no certifications specifically for abortion doulas that are administered nationally or through individual states.

 In the United States following the landmark decision, Dobbs v.
 Jackson Women's Health Organization, doulas expect to be contacted more frequently about abortion support as access becomes more limited.
-They are taking precautions to retain online anonymity to better protect patients and themselves and navigating threat of legal action.
+They are taking precautions to retain online anonymity to better protect patients and themselves and navigate the threat of legal action.

+Gender transition

+A gender doula provides care before, during, and after the gender transition process for transgender and non-binary individuals.
+Gender doulas may also serve as patient advocates for their clients against medical practitioners who may misgender or undermine the gender identity of the client.

 End-of-life and critical care

 End-of-life or death doulas care for critically ill adults in geriatric care, and during death.
-While some doulas may work independently or on a volunteer basis, others may work in association with a health care service, such as a palliative care service.
-The roles of an end-of-life doula include not only physical tasks, such as assisting with posture or making the bed comfortable, but also emotional and psychological tasks, such as providing guidance and support.
+While some doulas work independently or on a volunteer basis, others might work in association with a health care service, such as a palliative care service.
+The roles of an end-of-life doula include not only physical tasks, such as assisting with posture or making the bed comfortable but also emotional and psychological tasks, such as providing guidance and support.